Popular Subject Areas

 Living in ISA housing will give you the opportunity to experience aspects of the Kiwi lifestyle that are inaccessible to the average visitor to New Zealand.
 At the University of Otago you will enjoy an authentic experience with your Dunedin accommodation within local student neighborhoods.
 All flats are within walking distance of campus and conveniently located to public transit routes.
 Travel times to the various university buildings generally range between five to 15 minutes depending on housing and class locations.
 With an open-mind and flexibility, the experience of living in another culture can be highly rewarding.

 Housing is provided on all ISA programs in New Zealand at an additional cost.
-Apartment accommodation at the University of Otago starts at $3,850, without meals (subject to change).
+Apartment accommodation at the University of Otago starts at $3,950 (estimated and subject to change).

 Apartment Without Meals